vgmstream/vgmstream/doc/TXTH.md

 ```
 ######################################################

-# The file is made lines of "key = value" describing a header.
+# The file is made of lines like "key = value" commands describing a header.
-# Comments start with #, can be inlined.
+# Comments start with #, can be inlined. keys and commands are all case sensitive.
 # Spaces are optional: key=value, key  =   value, and so on are all ok.
 # The parser is fairly simple and may be buggy or unexpected in some cases.
 # The order of keys is variable but some things won't work if others aren't defined
 # (ex. bytes-to-samples may not work without channels or interleave).

 # Common values:
-# - (number): constant number in dec/hex.
+# - (number): constant number in dec/hex, unsigned (no +10 or -10).
 #   Examples: 44100, 40, 0x40 (decimal=64)
 # - (offset): format is @(number)[:LE|BE][$1|2|3|4]
 #   * @(number): value at offset (required)
 #   * :LE|BE: value is little/big endian (optional, defaults to LE)
 #   * $1|2|3|4: value has size of 8/16/24/32 bit (optional, defaults to 4)
 #   Examples: @0x10:BE$2 (get big endian 16b value at 0x10)
+# - (field): uses current value of a field.
+Accepted strings:
+#   - interleave, channels, sample_rate
+#   - start_offset, data_size
+#   - num_samples, loop_start_sample, loop_end_sample
+#   - subsong_count, subsong_offset
-# - {string}: special values for certain keys, described below
+# - {string}: other special values for certain keys, described below

 # Codec used to encode the data [REQUIRED]
 # Accepted codec strings: